Vyral/kodi-riddle-recruiting/_posts/2021-10-29-why-sandy-loves-working-with-the-riddle-group.md

 **Describe Kodi as a leader.**

 Kodi is just amazing.
 I could not ask for anyone better to be a mentor.
-She’s not only a leader, but she’s a mentor.
-She’s supportive, and she’s understanding that as we’re going through life, life happens.
+She’s not only a leader; she’s a mentor.
+She’s supportive, and she understands that as we’re going through life, life happens.
 There’s nothing I can say about her that doesn’t bring a smile to my face.
 I know that I can go to her for anything and everything I need.
 I just couldn't ask for a better mentor.

-If you have any questions about today’s topic, call or email us.
+If you have any questions for Sandy or about real estate, call or email us.
 We are always here to help.